Ary Scheffer: Career

-Scheffer and his family prospered during the reign of Louis Philippe I, who abdicated on 24 February 1848.
+Scheffer and his family prospered during the reign of King Louis Philippe, who abdicated on 24 February 1848.
 Scheffer and Hendrik were inundated with artistic commissions, and they taught numerous students in their workshop in Paris, so many that of the works produced during this period that bear his signature the number that he actually made himself cannot be verified.

 Scheffer was elevated as commander of the Legion of Honour in 1848.
-As a captain of the Garde Nationale, he escorted the French royal family in its escape from the Tuileries and escorted the Duchess d'Orléans to the Chambre des Députés, where she in vain proposed her son as the next monarch of France.
+As a captain of the Garde Nationale, he escorted the French royal family in its escape from the Tuileries Palace and escorted the Duchess d'Orléans to the Chambre des Députés, where she in vain proposed her son as the next monarch of France.
 Scheffer fought in the army of Cavaignac during the June Days Uprising in Paris of 23 to 26 June 1848.
-The cruelty and hatred that the governmental faction exhibited and the misery of the lower classes so shocked him that he withdrew from politics and refused to make portraits of the family of Napoléon III, who reigned after the Uprising.
+The cruelty and hatred that the governmental faction exhibited and the misery of the lower classes so shocked him that he withdrew from politics and refused to make portraits of the family of Emperor Napoleon III, who reigned after the Uprising.